fluffy/draft-jennings-game-state-over-rtp/draft-jennings-dispatch-game-state-over-rtp.md

 state over RTP.

-The conceptual model is each RTP sender has a small number of objects with state that need to be synchronized to the other side.
+The conceptual model is each RTP sender has a small number of objects with state that needs to be synchronized to the other side.
 The current values are periodically sent over RTP.
-The MAY be sent when the values change but they MUST also be periodically sent so that any lost updates are send again and the state is eventually consistent.
+They MAY be sent when the values change, but they MUST also be sent periodically so that any lost updates are eventually received and state is consistent between the sender and receiver.

-The state sent can include a time stamp and rate changes estimates that allow the receiver to estimate the current state values even at a point in the future.
-An application that receives a state update can apply it immediate (often called immediate based), wait a fixed delay for then apply it (often called delay based), or apply a predicted value based on overwriting any previous predictions (often called rollback based).
+The state sent can include a time stamp and rate change estimates that allow the receiver to estimate the current state values even at a point in the future.
+An application that receives a state update can apply it immediately (often called immediate based), wait a fixed delay and then apply state changes (often called delay based), or apply a predicted value based on overwriting any previous predictions (often called rollback based).

 In many cases the state does not have any units but if does, SI units